ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## Powering

-Powering the board can be done with an [USB PD](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) compliant charger through the USB-C port or with 5V via the GPIO header (expect here damage/undervoltage/underpowering if you don't know what you do).
+Powering the board can be done through the USB-C port with either an [USB PD](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) compliant charger or with a barrel-to-USB-C adapter with a fixed voltage or with 5V via the GPIO header (expect damage/undervoltage/underpowering with anything other than USB PD if you don't know what you do).
 QuickCharge isn't supported.
 The PMU is accessible through I2C so we can ask it what has been negotiated with `sensors tcpm_source_psy_4_0022-i2c-4-22`.

 With a 'dumb' 15W RPi USB-C power brick (not USB PD compliant) obviously we're ending up with 15W: